-- · Base compensation is a fixed amount. - The chair of the Board of Directors and each Committee chair receive additional compensation for his or her service as chair. - · Inside directors receive additional compensation for their service as full-time directors.
+- · Base compensation is a fixed amount and paid on a monthly basis.. - · The chair of the Board of Directors and each Committee chair receive additional compensation for his or her service as chair. - · Inside directors receive additional compensation for their service as full-time directors.